Who Is Brian May?

 The young May received his education at the Hampton Grammar School (now the Hampton School).
 An exceptional student, after graduation in 1965, he enrolled in the astrophysics program at London Imperial College, where he obtained his bachelor's degree in science.
-He would finish most of his Ph.D. by 1974 and finally complete it nearly 40 years later in 2007.
+He would finish most of his Ph.D. by 1974 and finally complete it in 2007.

-While at London Imperial College, May formed a rock band called Smile.
-His passion for music soon trumped his interest in astrophysics.
+While at London Imperial College, May formed a rock band called Smile, his passion for music soon trumping his interest in astrophysics.
 In 1971, May put off completing his Ph.D. to hit the road with his band, renaming the group Queen—a name that was to become legendary in the world of rock 'n' roll.
 May performed as a lead guitarist, vocalist and occasional songwriter.
 The band's lead vocalist, Freddie Mercury, also played the piano.
 John Deacon was on bass guitar, while Roger Taylor covered drums and vocals.

 In 1973, after signing with EMI Records, Queen released their self-titled debut album, which went gold.
 With its fresh and unique sound, the group won over fans in both the United Kingdom and the United States.